MontiCore/montiarc/docs/GettingStarted/ElevatorSystem/Interfaces.md

 Incoming ports receive messages, whereas outgoing ports send messages.
 The port type can be primitive or an object type.
 We look at user-defined type definitions [later](./Types.md).

+It is uncommon for a component to not have any inputs.
+Since there is always something a component reacts to.
+Be it the force that pushes a button to information that flows through the system.

 ## Event Ports

 The default timing of ports is event-based; this means events are emitted and received over ports.

 In our elevator system, we start with the buttons.
-They should send an event once a button has been pressed and on which floor.
+Our system only receives an event when a button has been pressed with the information on which floor that was.
-To model this, we use an outgoing port of the primitive type integer.
+To model this, we use an incoming port of the primitive type integer.
 Each value represents a floor that the elevator has been called to.

-=== "Buttons.arc"
+=== "ElevatorSystem.arc"
     ```montiarc
     package elevator;

-    component Buttons {
+    component ElevatorSystem {
-      port out int pressedOnFloor;
+      port in int pressedOnFloor;

+      Elevator elevator;
+      ControlStation control;
+      Motor motor;
     }
     ```
 Ports are always declared with the port keyword followed by their direction, type, and name.